AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 ------------------------------

 The Qi service is secured by obtaining tokens from an Azure Active Directory instance.
-This sample uses ADAL to authenticate client against the QI server.
-Generally, user will need to contact OSISoft dev support to get their tenant set up to use Qi.
-The sample code includes several placeholder strings.
-You must replace these with the authentication-related values you received from OSIsoft.
+This example uses ADAL (Active Directory Authentication Library ) to authenticate clients against the QI server.
+Generally, users must contact OSIsoft support to obtain a tenant to use Qi.

+The sample code
+includes several placeholder strings.
+You must replace these strings with the authentication-related values you received from OSIsoft.
 The strings are found in ``app.js``: